cldf-datasets/gramadapt/rationale/D1_DEM37.md

 ## D1: Terms of Marriage Exchange - Exchange & Marriage (DEM37)

 What type of marriage payments and transfers are expected when Focus Group and Neighbour Group marry?
-What type of marriage payments and transfers are expected when Focus Group and Neighbour Group marry?

 - Bridewealth
 - Dowry